-March 9th – Exactly at 8:32 AST today, the 42-year-old South African water sports Pro Chris Bertish finally crossed the Atlantic Ocean with nothing but a stand-up paddle board (SUP).
+March 9th – Exactly at 8:32 AST today, the 42-year-old South African water sports Pro Chris Bertish finally crossed the Atlantic Ocean with nothing but a best stand-up paddle board (SUP).

 The big-wave surfer became the first man to cross the Atlantic Ocean using an SUP.
 Despite the challenges he had to face in his journey, Bertish still managed to paddle his way across the Atlantic Ocean remarkably.